joelhooks/angularjs-FlightDashboard/README.md

 *  A exception - to reject sebsequent promise activity
 *  A rejected promise - to propogate rejections to subsequent handlers

-Since promise handlers can return Promises, let's use that we a refactor approach:
+Since promise handlers can **return Promises**, let's use that we a refactor approach:

 ```javascript
 var FlightDashboard = function( $scope, user, flightService, weatherService )